yoctoproject/poky/documentation/ref-manual/ref-classes.rst

 ====================

 The ``devshell`` class adds the ``do_devshell`` task.
 Distribution policy dictates whether to include this class.
-See the ":ref:`platdev-appdev-devshell`" section in the Yocto Project Development Tasks Manual for more information about using ``devshell``.
+See the ":ref:`dev-manual/dev-manual-common-tasks:using a development shell`" section in the Yocto Project Development Tasks Manual for more information about using ``devshell``.